MichaelCurrin/code-cookbook/recipes/javascript/checks.md

+---
+description: Running checks against a Node.js app
+---
 # Checks
-> Running checks against a Node.js app

 Reference for running linting and other test steps from an existing project.